top of page

 Reactions

-It's been particularly gratifying to see how this material resonates across generations and demographics - it's really universal stuff: emotional, dramatic, funny, inspiring, and thought-provoking.
+It's been particularly gratifying to see how Fortunate Sons resonates across generations and demographics - it's really universal stuff: emotional, dramatic, funny, inspiring, and thought-provoking.

 TINA S